Is your web browser Color Managed?

 ChromaChecker on-line tools don't require this feature - so even when failed

-Personal E-Factor™, Spot or Image ∆E Exercises.
+you can run Personal E-Factor™, Spot or Image ∆E Exercises.

 An example of Web Browser that doesn't support LUT profiles: